HigherEducation/email-signature/README.md

 7. Go back to Gmail and **Paste** the signature you just copied into the blank Signature space in the Gmail Settings.
 8. Click on each item in this signature to edit the details.
 Click once on the temp email address and click **Change** to edit that.
 9. Scroll down and **Save Changes**
 10. Send a test email to your BFF with your new, fancy email signature.
+While you're at it, be sure to actually click on your own email address link in the signature and test that you input it correctly.

 _Pro Tip:_ To get this signature on your phone/device, it's probably easiest just to send yourself an email with the final signature in it, then copy and paste the new signature into your devices' mail app built-in settings.